jkd2021/YOLACT-with-lane-detection/README.md

 # Evaluation
-see Evaluation in original YOLACT models https://github.com/dbolya/yolact#evaluation (released on April 5th, 2019), try your own image and video with command as follow.
+See Evaluation in original YOLACT models https://github.com/dbolya/yolact#evaluation (released on April 5th, 2019).

+Try your own image and video with command as follow.

 To evalute the model, put the corresponding weights file in the `./weights` directory and run one of the following commands.
 The name of each config is everything before the numbers in the file name (e.g., `yolact_base` for `yolact_base_54_800000.pth`).